Barcelona Beaches: Bathing and Swimming Season 2023/24

 Barcelona’s wide beaches are one of the biggest recreational hotspots for locals and visitors alike with excellent amenities and services along 5 kilometres.
 They’re easily accessible by public transport and for people with reduced mobility.

-From 8 to 17 April and weekends; May, until Sunday 28; from 18 to 30 September and every October weekend.
+From 1 to 10 April and weekends; May, until the 26th; from 12 to 26 September.
 All public lavatories are open, apart from ones on the Sant Sebastià and El Fòrum beaches, from 10.30 am to 6 pm.
 First-aid and rescue facilities on Barcelona’s beaches are open to the public from 10.30 am to 6.30 pm.
 Information facilities are open on the La Barceloneta, El Bogatell and Nova Mar Bella beaches.

 The rest of the year.
 Only the Integrated Beach-Management Plan’s offices and the Espigó del Gas, Somorrostro and Bogatell public lavatories are open.